 Please help save Seminary Ridge today.

-Donors who commit $49 or more to this effort will receive a "I Helped Save Seminary Ridge" T-shirt as our thank you.
+Donors who commit $50 or more to this effort will receive a first-ever Premium Battle Map.
 Donors who commit $100 or more will also appear on our new digital Roll Call of Honor display.
 Those who contribute $200 or more will also have their names added to a physical donor-recognition sign at the nearby Lee’s Headquarters donor recognition site, just across the Chambersburg Pike from this land.